mikke89/RmlUiDoc/pages/rcss/flexboxes.md

 Inherited: | no
 Percentages: | N/A

-Sets the shrink factor, allowing items to be shrinked from their initial size to match the container size, thereby avoiding overflow.
+Sets the shrink factor, allowing items to shrink from their initial size to match the container size, thereby avoiding overflow.
 The flex items will shrink proportionally to their given factor.

 `flex-basis`{:.prop}
 {:#flex-basis}